stpham-net/javascript-tutorial-en/1-js/07-object-oriented-programming/06-prototype-methods/article.md

 alert(rabbit.jumps); // true
 ```

-The descriptors are in the same format as described in the chapter <info:property-descriptors>.
+The descriptors are in the same format as described in the chapter **property-descriptors**.

 We can use `Object.create` to perform an object cloning more powerful than copying properties in `for..in`: